Free Multi-Member LLC Operating Agreement Templates (U.S.)

 Importance of the MMLLC operating agreement

 Some states necessitate business owners to file an operating agreement as part of the LLC formation process.
 However, in some other cases, only LLCs with more than a single member are required to have an operating agreement.
-Whether or not it is a state requirement to file an operating agreement, the form can be beneficial to an LLC as listed below:

 • Allows owners control of the business- Several aspects of an LLC may be subject to State Laws or Default Rules without an operating agreement.
-State Laws/ Default rules act as a standard operating agreement for a limited liability company with no operating agreement of its own.
+State Laws/ Default rules act as a standard operating agreement for a limited liability company with no agreement of its own.

 • Personal liability protection for owners- Without an LLC operating agreement, members can be vulnerable to personal liability if they seemingly operate the company like a sole proprietorship or simple partnership.
 This gives the owners more legitimacy in the eyes of customers, lenders, or even competitors.

-Multi-Member LLC vs. Single-Member LLC
+Multi-Member LLC Vs. Single-Member LLC

 Although the main difference between a single-member LLC and a multi-member LLC may be obvious- a single-member LLC is owned by one member, and two or more members own the multi-member LLC, these variations of the LLC business structure have other nuances that should be considered.
 A single business owner may decide to form a multi-member LLC, while several people might choose to form a single-member company.

-For instance, an individual with a single-owner business might form a multi-member LLC and choose their spouse or child as a member.
+An individual with a single-owner business might form a multi-member LLC and choose their spouse or child as a member.
 If business partners or spouses own several properties as two separate LLCs, they may as well decide to form a multiple-member LLC that owns the two separate LLCs, therefore allowing them to evade filing separate tax returns.

-Remember: Taxes are similar for single and multi-member LLCs.
+Taxes are similar for single and multi-member LLCs.

 In both cases, members report all profits and losses and pay taxes on their personal income tax returns.
 With a multiple-member LLC, each owner will pay a portion of the LLC’s taxes based on their interest in the business.